Istanbul Postal Museum: Telephone

 Also an exact replica of Alexander Graham Bell's (1842–1922) original telephone from 1882 is exhibited here.
-It was a gift from Alcatel-Lucent company in 1990 on the 150th anniversary of Turkish Post's establishment.
+It was a gift from the Alcatel-Bell company in 1990 on the 150th anniversary of Turkish Post's establishment.
 An example of telephone switchboard can be seen, which enabled to manually connect telephone subscribers.
 The installation of the first electromechanical automatic telephone exchange in Turkey was accomplished on October 23, 1931 making the switchboard operators superfluous.

 Postage stamps

 The first Turkish postage stamp was issued by Post Minister Agah Efendi (1832–1885) on January 13, 1863.
 It was printed at the Ottoman Imperial Mint on thin cigarette paper.
 Postage stamp issues of Universal Postal Union's member countries are also on display along with the stamps of the Ottoman and Republican era as well as first day covers issued after the 1950s.

 Location and access

 The museum is situated inside the Main Post Office building in Yeni Postane Cad.
 25 in Sirkeci quarter of Fatih district in Istanbul.
 It is open between 08:30-17:30 on workdays only.
 Admission is free of charge.
 Museum's vsit is guided by an employee.